Marianne Celeste Dragon: Pandely Affair

-In 1853, Marienne's grandson George Pandely ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans, including streets and sidewalks.
-Pandely's political rival George Wiltz seized on Pandelly's African ancestry to discredit his election, prompting Pandelly to take his opponent to court for slander.
-The case was dismissed, but the "Pandelly Affair" inspired later generations to invent a new genealogy for themselves in which they claimed descent from a mythical, possibly invented Indian princess of the Alibamu tribe named Malanta Talla.
+In 1853, Marienne's grandson George Pandely ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans, including streets and sidewalks a position similar to a city councilman.
+He won the election but two weeks after Victor Wiltz accused him and his family of having African lineage.
+People of African lineage were not allowed to hold political office.
+After seven months in office, he resigned due to pressure from the mayor's office and his peers.
+In February 1854, a huge trial ensued Pandelly took Victor Wiltz to court for slander and defamation of character in the case known as Pandelly v.
+Wiltz (1854).
+The case was dismissed, Pandelly won but did not receive financial compensation.
+The incident became known as the Pandely Affair and it inspired later generations to invent a new genealogy for themselves in which they claimed descent from a mythical, invented Indian princess of the Alibamu tribe named Malanta Talla.

-The incident sent shockwaves throughout the elite family's political identity.
-Marianne's son Alexander Dimitry had to resign his position as state superintendent of schools.
-He was the first creole to hold this position.
-He later became the first person of color to hold the position of U.S. Ambassador.
+The incident sent shockwaves throughout the elite family's social identity.
+Marianne's son Alexander Dimitry's school went from having 50 students to 2 and he was also publicly humiliated.
+The trial was made public in newspapers across the United States.
+Miraculously, five years later Alexander became the first person of color to hold the position of U.S. Ambassador to Costa Rica and Nicaragua.
+Marienne's grandchildren Ernest Lagarde, Charles Patton Dimitry, Virginia Dimitry Ruth and John Bull Smith Dimitry also became notable authors.

 Later life and death

 Marianne inherited money from her father and later accused Andrea of mismanaging the estate.
 She took him to court and won a $27,000 settlement.
 The court siding with Marianne was uncommon because of her mixed-race heritage.

 Marianne died on April 22, 1856, in New Orleans, Louisiana.
-Her body was interred in St. Louis Cemetery No. 1 with her children and their spouses.
 Marianne was featured in the 2013 book Behind Closed Doors Art in the Spanish American Home, 1492-1898 By Mia L. Bagneris, Michael A. Brown, Suzanne L. Stratton-Pruitt.
 Her portrait was on the cover of the 2009 book Exiles at Home by Shirley Elizabeth Thompson.